michellelamx/cloudwork-exercise/README.md

 - A functional `WorkloadForm` component.
 - An incomplete `AppController` class which is build with Mobx.

-Please feel free to continue using Mobx if you have the experience or like the challenge.
-Otherwise you can replace it with your own patterns and libraries.

 ## Problems to solve

+We would like for you to demonstrate a range of web development skills by solving a few different problems.

-Don't feel like you must solve all of these problems.
-Try and solve at least one of the advanced problems.
+Don't feel like you must solve all of these problems but please complete at least one from each of the sections.

-### Basic

-- Creating a new workload by sending a message to the backend service
+- State management
+  - Wire-up the WorkloadForm component so that users can create workloads
+  - Give users feedback if there was an error when creating a workload
+- Styling
+  - Add responsive layout to make the app fit on any size screen
+  - Style the WorkloadItem and WorkloadList components
-- Handling network errors
+- Interaction
-- Displaying a list of workloads
-- Showing the success/failure state of a complete workload
+  - Display an updating count-down of the time remaining until a workload completes

-### Advanced

   - The ability to cancel a workload only before it is complete
-- Display an updating count-down of the time remaining until a workload completes

 ## Getting started with the code